 Prospective applicants should note that application materials must be sent to two (2) separate offices:

-The following documents should be sent directly to the UHM Office of Graduate Education for admission to the University:
+The following documents should be sent directly to the UHM Graduate Division for admission to the University:

 Student Services Office